Looking for the Best Spinning Reels For Bass?

 The Abu Garcia Revo Premier is possibly the best reel for bass fishing and is our best overall choice.
-It gives you everything you need from a reel, including a durable body and a machined aluminum spool for excellent line control.
+It gives you everything you need from a spinning reel, including a durable body and a machined aluminum spool for excellent line control.

 The 11 stainless steel ball bearings are paired with a C6 carbon body and an X-Craftic gearbox to give the reel a smooth, reliable cast.
 Once you hook into a fish, this reel truly shows why we chose it.
 The carbon matrix drag system gives you consistent, smooth, and strong drag across the entire drag spectrum.
-That level of smooth control paired with the durability built into the reel itself makes this reel the perfect choice for those looking for a long-lasting, high-quality reel.
+That level of smooth control paired with the durability built into the reel itself makes this fishing reel the perfect choice for those looking for a long-lasting, high-quality spinning reel.